Anders Matthesen: Checkered Ninja and The Other Side (2016–2019)

 In 2016, Matthesen announced his solo show Shhh, which premiered at the Falkoner Center on 2 September.
 In October, he published the children's novel Ternet Ninja, which was praised by Politiken for resonating with its audience.
 The book received the Orla Prize for Best Story in 2017.

 On 27 April 2017, the documentary The Other Side premiered.
 Directed by Pernille Rose Grønkjær, it follows Matthesen between his two solo shows Anders and Shhh, from 2013 to 2016.
 The film received positive reviews overall.
 B.T. and Soundvenue gave it four out of six stars, while Filmmagasinet Ekko awarded it five out of six.
 The production also received five out of six stars from DR, whose reviewer noted that the openness of the film was not only "an exciting portrait of Matthesen, but also [...] a fascinating image of a creative process".
 The critic for Politiken, Kristoffer Hegnsvad, gave the film three out of six hearts and expressed mild disappointment as a fan of the director.
 He felt the meeting between "one of Denmark's best documentarists and one of Denmark's greatest comedians" did not provide enough depth, noting that the film "[lacks] a thought that rises above the navel or one that seriously probes".
 However, he praised it for being "the most well-produced Danish documentary I have seen in years", especially for Jacob Thuesen and Kasper Leick's editing and Torsten Høgh Rasmussen's design.

 On 12 April 2019, an animated film adaptation of Ternet Ninja, titled Checkered Ninja, was released, which Matthesen wrote, directed, and voiced.
 It became a hit, selling over 220,000 tickets in the first four days, setting a record.
 By May, it had sold 940,000 tickets, making it the sixth most-watched Danish film of all time.

+Also in 2019, Matthesen starred in Frederikke Aspöck's dark comedy film Out of Tune.